Kannan Arunasalam

 About

-Kannan became a journalist working initially for Radio Netherlands Worldwide’s human rights programme and then training with Al Jazeera English’s flagship human interest strand, Witness, under its current Executive Director of Documentaries, Fiona Lawson.
-He gradually began working for some of the leading international broadcasters and a host of online platforms (The Guardian, The New Yorker, TechCrunch, AOL Originals).
+Kannan transitioned into journalism, beginning with Radio Netherlands Worldwide’s human rights programme before being selected to train with Al Jazeera English’s flagship documentary strand, Witness, under its current Executive Director of Documentaries, Fiona Lawson-Baker.
+From there, he steadily established himself as a filmmaker, working with major international broadcasters and platforms including The Guardian, The New Yorker, TechCrunch, and AOL Originals.

-In 2010, Kannan went back to school and completed masters degree in international human rights law from the University of Oxford, focusing on new media and conflict.
-Soon after, he was asked by Cornell University’s Department of Asian Studies to be its visiting professor teaching ‘media representations of the Sri Lankan conflict’.
+In 2010, Kannan returned to academia to complete a master’s degree in international human rights law at the University of Oxford, where his dissertation explored the role of new media in conflict.
+Shortly after, he was invited by Cornell University’s Department of Asian Studies to serve as a visiting professor, teaching a course on media representations of the Sri Lankan conflict.

-From 2013 to 2019, Kannan was a director at Stateless Media, a US based start-up.
-Together with award winning journalist Peter Savodnik, and Oscar nominated filmmaker Ed Perkins, they changed the media landscape with their “shortreal”, a 10-minute film that “marries the storytelling of print journalists with the cinematic prowess of the documentarian”.
-Their concept inspired platforms like The Guardian and The New Yorker, as reported in American Journalism Review ‘Pushing the Boundaries of Storytelling Through the Shortreal’ and TechCrunch “Post-Print” Startup Stateless Media Creates Short, Smart Documentaries For The Web’ .
+From 2013 to 2019, Kannan served as a director at Stateless Media, a US-based start-up.
+Alongside award-winning journalist Peter Savodnik, and Oscar-nominated filmmaker Ed Perkins, he helped reshape the media landscape with the “shortreal”—a 10-minute film format that combined the depth of print journalism with the cinematic power of documentary filmmaking.
+Their innovative approach was widely praised, with American Journalism Review calling it ‘Pushing the Boundaries of Storytelling Through the Shortreal’ and TechCrunch highlighting how Stateless Media’s work revolutionized online documentaries.
 Their clients included diverse platforms like AJ+, The New Yorker, The Guardian, Upworthy, Snapchat, Engadget, TechCrunch, AOL Originals, and Condé Nast.

 Kannan Arunasalam is an award winning British–Sri Lankan documentary filmmaker.
 Kannan’s films have screened at international film festivals and art museums, most recently his British solo exhibition at The Tetley, United Kingdom (2019).
 His work has appeared in Guardian Films, The New Yorker, AOL Originals, and broadcast on BBC and Al Jazeera English.